jupyterhub/jupyterhub/docs/source/reference/urls.md

-Prior to 1.0, this URL itself was responsible for spawning servers, and served the progress page if it was pending, redirected to running servers, and
-This was useful because it made sure that requested servers were restarted after they stopped, but could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend were open pointed at it, which constantly makes polling requests.
+Prior to 1.0, this URL itself was responsible for spawning servers, and served the progress page if it was pending, redirected to running servers, and this was useful because it made sure that requested servers were restarted after they stopped, but could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend were open pointed at it, which constantly makes polling requests.